struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: Introduction

-Although a variety of NE methods have been proposed, two major limitations exist in previous NE studies: (1) \textbf{Structure preservation}.
-Previous studies applied random walk to learn representations.
-However, random walk based embedding strategies can only capture local structural information, i.e., first-order and higher-order proximity within the neighborhood of the target node~\cite{lyu2017enhancing} and fail in capturing the global structural information, e.g., structural or regular equivalence~\cite{wasserman1994social}.
-An example of global structural information and local structural information is shown in Fig.~\ref{fig:exp} and empirical evidence based on this example for illustrating this limitation will be shown in Section~\ref{case}.
-(2) \textbf{Uncertainty modeling}.
-Previous methods represent a node into a point vector in the learned embedding space.
+Although a variety of NE methods have been proposed, two major limitations exist in previous NE studies: \textbf{role preservation} and \textbf{uncertainty modeling}.
+Previous methods focused only on one of these two limitations and while neglecting the other.
+In particular, for \textbf{role preservation}, most studies applied random walk to learn representations.
+However, random walk based embedding strategies and their higher-order extensions can only capture local structural information, i.e., first-order and higher-order proximity within the neighborhood of the target node~\citep{lyu2017enhancing}.
+Local structural information is reflected in community structures of networks.
+But these methods may fail in capturing global structural information, i.e., structural roles~\citep{rossi2015role,pei2018dynmf}.
+Global structural information represents roles of nodes in networks, where two nodes have the same role if they are structurally similar from a global perspective.
+An example of global structural information (roles) and local structural information (communities) is shown in Fig.~\ref{fig:exp}.
+In summary, nodes that belong to the same community require dense local connections while nodes that have the same role may have no common neighbors at all~\citep{tu2018deep}.
+Empirical evidence based on this example for illustrating this limitation will be shown in Section~\ref{case}.
+For \textbf{uncertainty modeling}, most previous methods represented a node into a point vector in the learned embedding space.
 However, real-world networks may be noisy and imbalanced.
-Point vector representations are deterministic~\cite{dos2016multilabel} and are not capable of modeling the uncertainties of node representations.
+For example, node degree distributions in real-world networks are often skewed where some low-degree nodes may contain less discriminative information~\citep{tu2018deep}.
+Point vector representations learned by these methods are deterministic~\citep{dos2016multilabel} and are not capable of modeling the uncertainties of node representations.